MangoButtermilch/Unity-Grass-Instancer/README.md

 - Create an empty transform and attach the script
 - Adjust the settings
 - Add a spriterenderer
-  - with this simple trick we can get some frustum culling for free and don't have to implement ourselves.
+  - with this simple trick we can get some frustum culling for free and don't have to implement it ourselves.
 Not the best solution but it works alright.
 - Create a material with the shader (or your own shader)

 ## Example settings